austencollins/cloudevents-demo/README.md

 $ node info
 ```

-When you want to emit the `product_review` event, run:
+When you want to test publishing the `product_review` event, run:

 ```
-$ node emit1
+$ node test1
 ```

 If you need to remove everything and start again, run: